How to appeal against the outcome of a hearing

 - protect the health, safety and well-being of the public

-- maintain public confidence in the nursing and midwifery professions
+- maintain public confidence in the nursing, midwifery and nursing associate professions

-- maintain proper professional standards and conduct for nurses and midwives.
+- maintain proper professional standards and conduct for nurses, midwives and nursing associates.

 This is in line with Section 29 of the National Health Service Reforms and Healthcare Professions Act 2002.